sunaku/tork/README.markdown

     unchanged test files and (2) unchanged tests inside changed test files.

-  * Supports MiniTest, Test::Unit, RSpec, and *any testing framework* that (1) exits with a nonzero status to indicate test failures (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.
+  * Supports MiniTest, Test::Unit, RSpec, and *any testing framework* that (1) exits with a nonzero status to indicate test failures and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

   * Logs the output from your tests into separate files: one log per test.